8 Digital Marketing KPIs You Need to Know

 One of the key benefits of digital marketing, when compared to traditional marketing mediums, is the ability to measure and track marketing results with pinpoint accuracy.
 There is no guesswork, as all the reports show exact numbers of clicks, engagement, purchases, etc.

-But the big question is which KPIs are important for your business to monitor?
+But the big question is which digital marketing KPIs are important for your business to monitor?

-Here is a list of the top 8 digital marketing KPIs that you should track in 2020.
+Here is a list of the top 8 digital marketing KPIs that you should track in 2021.
 For each KPI, we’ll include a basic definition and the best way to keep track of it.
+Each digital marketing KPI can help you as a marketer to better refine and plan your strategy and supercharge your success.

 1) Bounce Rate